ReallyLiri/googlogs-vscode/README.md

 No logs data is persisted.
 Any retrieved data is stored in memory and never sent out to any 3rd party.

-## Install from Release

-* Download `vsix` from release page.
-* From VSCode’s main menu, select “Extensions”.
-* Click to open the three-dot menu at the top of the middle panel.
-* Select "Install from VSIX..." and follow the prompts.

 ## Search Options

 Currently, we only search for `resource.type="k8s_container"`.
 Other options are alo affiliated with GKE.